RenderKit/embree/README.md

 traversal information.
 Increasing the radius or modifying the time or position of the query results in undefined behaviour.

 Within the callback function, it is safe to call [rtcPointQuery] again, for example when implementing instancing manually.
-In this case the instance transformation should be pushed onto the `instStack`.
-Embree will internally compute the point query information in instance space using the top element of `instStack` when [rtcPointQuery] is called.
+In this case the instance transformation should be pushed onto the stack in `context`.
+Embree will internally compute the point query information in instance space using the top element of the stack in `context` when [rtcPointQuery] is called.

 For a reference implementation of a closest point traversal of triangle meshes using instancing and user defined instancing see the tutorial